KakarotMc/EDA/README.md

 ### EDA Files
 - Each EDA file is named descriptively based on the dataset or analysis performed.
 - Example: `EDA Google play.ipynb` etc.
-- You can all the Datasets on this link. - https://drive.google.com/drive/folders/1ItTRLPmNcnEENo6-M3tRfWsdBgvXz_4T?usp=sharing
+- You can access all the Datasets on this link. - https://drive.google.com/drive/folders/1ItTRLPmNcnEENo6-M3tRfWsdBgvXz_4T?usp=sharing

 ---